Marlottony/Toolbox_Alexandre_Perrin/redm.md

 Released under GPL see LICENSE for more information

-To install and configure the Penetration Toolbox on a Kali Linux system, here's a step-by-step guide based on the information you provided.
+To install and configure the Penetration Toolbox on a Kali Linux system.
 Make sure to follow each step carefully to avoid installation or operational issues.

 Prerequisites
 =======================